Beyond Resilience: helping girls and boys to become UnFragile

 Presenter: Leonard Sax, MD, PhD

 Why are so many kids today so fragile?
-Why are girls today 400% more likely to be anxious and/or depressed, compared with girls from the same neighborhood, 30 years ago?
-How have other independent girls’ schools changed their school culture to help their girls to become antifragile?
+Why are kids today so much more likely to be anxious and/or depressed, compared with kids from the same neighborhood, 30 years ago?
+How have other schools changed their school culture to help their girls and boys to become antifragile?
 How is “antifragile” different from “resilient” – and why does the difference matter?
 Why is “resilience” not quite the right objective?

 I sometimes begin the workshop with a cover story from Maclean’s magazine, September 2012, about students who were successful, doing well in school, had lots of friends, but who then fell apart – became severely depressed, or even committed suicide – on very short notice, with seemingly little provocation.
-Most of the students are young women.
-The article asks the question: Why are so many good kids from good families falling apart?
+The article asks the question: Why are so many good kids falling apart?
 Here’s the link to the story: http://www2.macleans.ca/2012/09/05/the-broken-generation/.
 (Maclean’s is the most popular news magazine in Canada.)

 We then cut to Nassim Taleb’s recent book Antifragile.
 Taleb defines fragility as sensitivity to volatility.
 If that definition is valid – and I think it is – then one reason that so many students today are so fragile might be because their parents shield them from volatility and uncertainty.
 The remedy, then, is to expose kids to more volatility, within constraints: you don’t want your child to be run over by a truck or abducted by strangers.